denten-books/plain-text/0-chapter.md

 studies.
 The function of a case study in an engineer's education, as Henry Petroski explains in his *Invention by Design*, is to understand the ways by which one gets "from thought to thing" [@petroski_invention_1996, 3-7].
-Along with a metaphor, each of my chapters also contains at least one "thought thing" and each enacts a deconstruction---a literal taking apart---of that device.
+Along with a metaphor, each of my chapters also contains at least one literary "thought thing" and each enacts a deconstruction---a literal taking apart---of that device.
 In the first chapter, I disassemble a copy machine.
 It helps illustrate the problem of digital copies.
 Subsequently, I reverse engineer an LCD screen.
 The screen reveals the conflicting properties of digital media as something simultaneously continuous and discrete.
 In another chapter, I examine the innards of an electronic book reader to illustrate a discussion about depth and surface reading.
-Later on in the book, I analyze book and file storage systems, as the "furnishings of the mind," which tell us something about the way we externalize our thoughts.
+Later on in the book, I analyze book and file storage systems, as the furnishings of the mind, which tell us something about the way we externalize our thoughts.
 The book concludes with the concept of the human as seen through the lens of the Unix operating system.

 Unlike defamiliarization, the reverse engineering of devices aims to bring the obscure to light.
 My methodology thus lies in the dual complimentary movement